jshttp/media-typer/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Simple RFC 6838 media type parser
+Simple RFC 6838 media type parser.

+This module will parse a given media type into it's component parts, like type, subtype, and suffix.
+A formatter is also provided to put them back together and the two can be combined to normalize media types into a canonical form.

 ## Installation